paritytech/polkadot-sdk/substrate/bin/utils/chain-spec-builder/README.md

 A chain-spec is short for `chain-configuration`.
 See the [sc-chain-spec](https://crates.io/crates/sc-chain-spec) for more information.

-**Note**: this binary is analogous to the `build-spec` subcommand, contained in typical substrate-based nodes.
-This particular binary is capable of interacting with [`sp-genesis-builder`] implementation of any provided runtime allowing to build chain-spec JSON files.
+**Note**: this binary is analogous to the `build-spec` subcommand, contained in typical Substrate-based nodes.
+This particular binary is capable of interacting with [sp-genesis-builder](https://docs.rs/sp-genesis-builder/latest/sp_genesis_builder/index.html) implementation of any provided runtime allowing to build chain-spec JSON files.

 See [ChainSpecBuilderCmd](https://docs.rs/staging-chain-spec-builder/6.0.0/staging_chain_spec_builder/enum.ChainSpecBuilderCmd.html)
 for a list of available commands.